As an advertiser, you might want to learn more about growing online purchasing behaviors -- and how you can leverage it in 2020.

 Of those who said they clicked on or purchased something from an ad in the first question of the survey, roughly 36% said the ads they engaged with featured products in the "Gadgets and Technology" category.
 Meanwhile, two other popular categories were "Fashion and Beauty" and "Home Goods, Furniture, and Decor" which both received votes from more than 18% of participants.

-Ads and Black Friday Foot Traffic
+Black Friday Ads Actually Lead to Foot Traffic

 In 2019, in-store Black Friday foot traffic dropped 6% lower than in 2018.
 However, this shopping event was still significant for brick-and-mortar stores as earnings from in-store purchases still rose by 4.2%.